floragunncom/search-guard-docs/tls_expert.md

 ## Custom Principal Extractor

-When using (client) TLS certificates for authentication and authorisation, Search Guard uses the X.500 princila as username by default.
-If you want to use any other part of the certificate as principal, Search Guard provides a hook for your own implementation.
+When using (client) TLS certificates for authentication and authorisation, Search Guard uses the X.500 principal as username by default.
+If you want to use any other part of the certificate as principal, Search Guard provides a hook for your own implementation.  **Note on principal:** .
+Principal is an abstract term here and refers to the “entity” the certificate is issued to.
+If no custom extractor is used, Search Guard by default uses a X.500 Principal, which is  the string representation of the Distinguished Name (DN) of the certificate.

+So yes, the default username is in fact the DN of the certificate.

 Create a class that implements the `com.floragunn.searchguard.ssl.transport.PrincipalExtractor` interface: